MggMuggins/MggMuggins/README.md

-I stopped posing new projects on Github in 2018.
+I stopped posting new projects on Github in 2018.
 Check out [my Gitlab](https://gitlab.com/MggMuggins) for more recent projects.

 A language analysis of all the repos I own ([how?](./info.md)):